hans/hans.github.com/_posts/2016-10-07-situated-language-learning.md

 <small>(Before I get started: this space is rapidly increasing in activity,
         which is certainly a good thing for science!
-Facebook Research just released their [Environment for Communication-based AI][2], and there have been murmurs of many similar environments around the Internets.)
+Facebook Research just released their [Environment for Communication-based AI][2], and there have been murmurs of other similar environments around the Internets.)
 </small>

 ## The paradigm

 One of the key points of [*"Solving language"*][1] was that natural language dialogue is necessarily situated in some grounded context.
-We use language (and other tools) to accomplish real-world goals, which are often not themselves linguistic.
+We use language (and other tools) to accomplish real-world goals, which are themselves often not linguistic.
 The reference-game example in that post gave one instance of linguistic behavior that was strongly tied to nonlinguistic world knowledge — something we can't solve as a language problem in isolation.

-If we're interested in building language agents which can eventually cooperate with us via language in similarly grounded contexts, then our tasks should reflect this goal.
+If we're interested in building language agents which can eventually cooperate with us via language in similarly grounded contexts, then the learning tasks we design should reflect this goal.

 I've followed this idea through to design a general paradigm for situated language acquisition.
 In this paradigm, cooperative agents teach or learn a